Meet our board

 Richard Ian Leggat, BSc

-Richard brings 30 years experience across manufacturing, sales and marketing, governance and financial management in a range of industries, with a particular focus on investment advice to institutional clients – most recently for UBS NZ.
-Richard currently works part time in a sales and marketing role for a Christchurch based ecommerce company – Estar Online.
+Richard brings 30 years experience across manufacturing, sales and marketing, governance and financial management in a range of industries, with a particular focus on investment advice to institutional clients.
+For the past three years Richard has been a full time director with positions on a number of government and sporting organisations.